william-ben-yuan/curotec/README.md

 ---

-## 📚 Additional Notes
+## 📝 Additional Notes

--   Default credentials for seeded users can be found in the database seeders/factories.
--   If you change dependencies, rebuild the container with:
-    ```bash
-    docker-compose build --no-cache
-    ```
+-   All business logic is in the Service layer, not controllers.
+-   All database access is via Repositories.
+-   For customizations, see the `/app/Services` and `/app/Repositories` folders.
+-   For tests, see `/tests/Feature/PostTest.php`.

 ---